m7a/lo-megasync/README.txt

 name		megasync_docker_arm
 section		37
-description	Running Megasync on amhf using Docker tags		blog docker arm megasync encoding	utf8 compliance	public lang		en creation	2017/04/02 00:33:14 version		1.0.0.2 copyright	Copyright (c) 2017 Ma_Sys.ma.
+description	Running Megasync on armhf using Docker tags		blog docker arm megasync encoding	utf8 compliance	public lang		en creation	2017/04/02 00:33:14 version		1.1.0 copyright	Copyright (c) 2017, 2019 Ma_Sys.ma.
 		For furhter info send an e-mail to Ma_Sys.ma@web.de.

 -------------------------------------------------------------[ What is this? ]--

 Using the image presented here, you can synchronize files with Mega(http://mega.co.nz) using a Docker container on an ARM device.
-Modifying the `Dockerfile` to build on top of `debian:jessie` instead of `armhf/debian:jessie` yields an image suitable for running on an AMD64 device.

 -----------------------------------------------------------[ Getting Started ]--